 Taking a break from your debt commitments can seem like a great idea at first, but there are some important factors to consider.
 For example:

 - While you are provided with a break from paying the amount you borrowed, the interest on the payment will still accrue during the payment holiday.
 Your monthly repayments could increase at the end of the payment holiday.

-- For people with borrowing at a high APR, the break could end up adding a considerable amount to the total that needs to be repaid, potentially leading to further difficulties in making payments in the future.
+- For people with high-interest debt, the break could end up adding a considerable amount to the total that needs to be repaid, potentially leading to further difficulties in making payments in the future.

 - At the end of the payment holiday you could end up paying off the debt over a longer period, with a higher level of interest.

 Keep in mind that if you are struggling, it is far better to take an authorised payment holiday than to end up missing payments and falling behind, which would have a devastating effect on your credit record.
 Speak to your lender to work out the best course of action for your individual circumstances.

 What are the alternatives to taking a payment holiday?

 If you are worried about the impact of taking a payment holiday on your credit card, loan or other finance, consider:

 - Asking you lender for more tailored support, perhaps reducing the minimum monthly payment to a more affordable level for a short period of time, allowing you to keep reducing the balance